 Our ratings system is mostly objective, but which wine clubs we pick to be labeled as "the best" go through a much more stringent level of scrutiny — the opinions of our readers.
-The wine clubs that make this list have at least a 4.5 star rating AND are consistent top sellers among the thousands of customers who have bought wine clubs based on our recommendations over the last seven years.
-But we update it every month just to make sure no wine club stays on the list that doesn't belong there.
+The wine clubs that make this list have at least a 4.5 star rating and are consistent top sellers among the tens of thousands of customers who have bought wine clubs based on our recommendations over the last nine years.
+We re-check the numbers every month to ensure no wine of the month club stays on the list that doesn't belong here.

-Need a different kind of wine club?
-Best Wine Club Gifts, Best Red Wine Clubs, Best California Wine Clubs, or see all of our best wine clubs lists.
+Need a specific kind of wine club?
+Wine Club Gifts, Red Wine Clubs, California Wine Clubs, or see all of our best wine clubs lists.

 Winc (previously known as Club W) appears high on many of our Best lists and we're happy to see it stay #1 on our Best Overall Wine Clubs list month after month.
 Why?
 Because it really is the best wine club for most wine consumers.
 Here's how our thinking goes: